 By Ian Wilson (Rated G)

-The barn door opened with a loud creek, as Larry Wankle showed me into the dark structure.
-He flipped a lightswitch, revealing an old Cessna sitting idle in the middle of the barn.
+The door opened with a loud creak as Larry Wankle showed me into the darkened barn that served as a hangar for his crop-dusting service.
+Flipping a switch, Larry flooded the structure with a warm incandescent light, revealing an old Cessna sitting idle in the middle of the barn.

 “Well, there she is,” said Larry.
 “I call her Mable.”

 I looked at the aircraft, then back at her pilot.

 “Well, I am,” said Larry.
 “And I have no explanation for why she’s acting up.
 I figure it’s gotta be gremlins.”

 Gremlins.
 Of course.
 I’d never seen one myself, but I’d heard of them.
 They’re little devils who like to create havoc in machinery such as planes and automobiles.
 I believe they’re a sub-type of boggard; when humans started using machines, the boggards adapted.
 Keep them happy with porridge or bread, they’ll leave you alone.
 Irritate them, well, you’ve got a big problem.

 “Found ‘em a lot in the Sandbox,” continued Larry.
 Larry had been an airforce pilot during the first Gulf War.
 He had since retired, starting a successful crop-dusting business here in North Fork, West Virginia.
 “The little critters would eat through our engines something awful!!
 Some days it was all I could do to keep them A-10 Warthogs in the air.”